(Full time / Part time) 2022 start

 Overview

-This Masters degree will equip you with the knowledge and skills to address the environmental impacts of transport.
-From urban pollution, public health and policy-making, to road safety management and traffic network modelling – you’ll gain insights into how a range of disciplines can work together to design sustainable solutions to global challenges.
+Our Transport Planning and the Environment MSc will equip you with the knowledge and skills to address the environmental impacts of transport.
+From urban pollution, public health and policy making to road safety management and traffic network modelling – you’ll gain insights into how a range of disciplines can work together to design sustainable solutions to global challenges.

 You’ll learn the techniques behind cutting-edge data collection and analysis that help improve the air quality of our cities and the wellbeing of your fellow citizens.
 You’ll also study environmental research techniques to help develop transport networks founded on robust evidence, sustainable and equitable principles, state-of-the-art modelling, accurate data analysis, and a profound understanding of human psychology.

-Learn how diverse data sources can be used to create policies that reduce air traffic pollution and improve government policy making.
+- Advance your knowledge and understanding of how diverse data sources can be used to create policies that reduce air traffic pollution and improve government policymaking.

-Whether you're a current undergraduate student, or a mid-career professional considering a Masters degree, this course offers a great taste of studying transportation challenges at a postgraduate level.
+This two-week course offers a great taste of studying 21st-century transportation challenges at a postgraduate level.

 Course content

-Throughout your course, you will gain a range of specialist knowledge and advanced research skills.
+You'll gain a range of specialist knowledge and advanced research skills.
 In your dissertation, you’ll apply these to a project chosen from a wide range of topics.
-Some topics are suggested and supported by industry, giving you the chance to address a real-world problem and gain experience of working with industry.
-Your supervisor will support you throughout the process of developing your dissertation topic.

 Course structure